Skokoo/ImCurvin/CONTRIBUTING.md

 ## How to Submit Your Contributions

 ### 1. payload
-If you want to suggest new target files, time latency check strings, or probe routes:
+If you want to suggest a new payloads:
 - Navigate to the "data" directory.
 - Append your strings to "HAHA.txt", and i guess etc, cleanly (one entry per line, no loose whitespaces ok?).
 - Submit a minimal Pull Request/Issue explaining why these endpoints are critical for security audits.